jan-dolejsi/ai-planning-val.js/README.md

 ## VAL Download

 This package includes utility to download the VAL binaries.
+Select the build number, destination folder and the binaries for linux/windows/macos will get downloaded automatically.
+The 4 commonly used executables are `chmod +x`.
+If you use other utilities than `Parser`, `Validate`, `ValStep` or `ValueSeq`, please adjust the chmod yourself.

 If you install this package globally using `npm install ai-panning-val --global`, you can use this command from anywhere: